manhhv87/yolo7_SeaDronesSee/README.md

 Inside any of the .txt files there has to be one line per object per frame.
 Each line is formatted like: [frame_id],[object_id],x,y,w,h frame_id and object_id are supposed to be integers, the rest of the numbers may be floats.
 The frame_id can be obtained from the .json file while the object_id can be assigned by your tracker.
 Coordinates x and y are the upper left coordinate of the bounding box while w and h are its width and height, respectively.
 All of these are expressed in pixels.

-### Multi-Spektral Object Detection

-Currently, there is no challenge or leaderboard for this track.

-### Boat-MNIST

-This is a toy data set for the task of binary image classification.
-It aims at providing a simple hands-on benchmark to test small neural networks.
-There are the following two classes:

-1 - if the image contains any watercraft instance including boats, ships, surfboards, ...
-ON the water

-0 - all the rest, i.e. just water or anything on the land (could also be boats)

-Naturally, there may be edge cases (e.g. boats at the verge of the water and the shore).

-As metrics, we employ the prediction accuracy (number of correctly predicted images divided by number of all images) and the number of parameters of the model.
-For this benchmark, you can upload your trained ONNX model to be ranked on the leaderboard.
-For that, please refer to [this sample script](Boat_MNIST/challenge_nn.py).
-It trains a simple single-layer perceptron architecture on this data set upon saving and exporting the Pytorch model as an ONNX file.
-Make sure the exported model uses the transformation provided in this code, as this is the transformation used for the webserver evaluation.

-You can also find some sample solutions of some groups in the folders under Boat-MNIST with their respective group number.

 #### Citation